-While we need to make sure that DMI does not limit milk production, high DMI not accompanied by reasonable increases in milk production are not economically justifiable.
+While we need to make sure that DMI does not limit milk production, high DMI is not economically justified if milk production is not reasonably increased.

 In reality, how much are your cows likely to eat?

 Potential DMI depends on cow-associated factors, but dietary factors, management and health issues, including excessive fat mobilisation after calving, affects cows' actual intake.